BINF-3101/lab9_comparative_genomics/README.md

 &ensp;

 # LQ 4
-Each of the sequences is now labeled with the SRR number in front of the gene name.
-Find your SRR number in the section that lists the Gap/Ambiguity scores.
+Find your yeast by its species name and look at the number in the section that lists the Gap/Ambiguity scores.
 What percent of your sequence was either a Gap or an Ambiguity?

 &ensp;